 What you should know about noise cancelling true wireless earbuds

 If you’re in the market for noise cancelling true wireless earbuds, you need to know a few things about what you’re getting into.
 True wireless fans probably already know what to expect from their new sets, but if you’re taking the plunge for the first time there are a few things to go over.
 We don’t want you running into something unexpected, after all.

 Battery life isn’t great, so get used to it

 Because true wireless earphones can only fit so much battery into a teeny-tiny housing, they’re unsurprisingly terrible at the whole “not needing to recharge” thing.
 That’s why most true wireless earphones stash a bigger battery in their carrying case to recharge the individual buds when you’re not using them.
 This way, they appear to have much better battery life than they actually do.
-If you’re on a long commute however, you’ll notice that your buds drain faster than they ought to.
+If you’re on a long commute, however, you’ll notice that your buds drain faster than they ought to.

-Thankfully, battery life tends to last more than the average 4 hours required by most people to get to and from work without a recharge.
+Thankfully, battery life tends to last more than the average four hours required by most people to get to and from work without a recharge.
 Well, that would be true if the nature of true wireless earphones didn’t put immense wear on the tiny cells they have.

 True wireless earbuds aren’t built for the long haul

 Because of the fact that you’re going to be charging and depleting true wireless earphones so many times more than you would a normal set of Bluetooth headphones, you’ll find that they hold their charge less and less over time.
 Some owners of the original AirPods find that after two years, the buds only seem to hold their juice for about 15 minutes at a time.
 Obviously, that’s a huge bummer, but don’t let that dissuade you: just be aware that buying true wireless earphones isn’t an investment in the future, just so long as you recycle them when they die.

 Noise cancelling is all over the place